Listen to Ellen reciting poetry.

 Ellen S. Jaffe, 2016

 for Sharon H. Nelson (2 January 1948 – 12 June 2016)

 Category Archives: Reflections

 June again.
 Spring has sprung (despite its late arrival this year) and is rapidly springing into summer.
-After the bleak greys and whites (yes, there probably are fifty words for snow) and long hours of darkness of … continue reading
+After the bleak greys and whites (yes, there probably are fifty words for snow) and long hours of darkness of an Ontario winter, … continue reading

 Hi everyone —